Axisymmetric generalization of zero-scalar-curvature solutions from the Schwarzschild metric via the Newman-Janis algorithm: Non-complexified NJA for Taub-NUT black holes

 where $\Sigma = r^2 + N^2$.
 The choice of $ H $, similar to that of $ \lambda$, will be discussed in further detail.
 Before proceeding, we offer some remarks on the overall process.

-In Eq.\ \eqref{eq:det-lambda}, the equation $\chi = 0$ reduces the number of free functions compared to the case of Kerr black holes \cite{Azreg-Ainou:2014pra}, but it leaves $H$ undetermined, requiring it to be manually fixed.
-In Table~\ref{tab:freedom} we compare the function freedoms between Taub-NUT and Kerr black holes in the framework of the NJA.
+In Eq.\ \eqref{eq:det-lambda}, the equation $\chi = 0$ reduces the number of free functions compared with the case of Kerr black holes \cite{Azreg-Ainou:2014pra}, but this leaves $H$ undetermined, requiring it to be manually fixed.
+In Table~\ref{tab:freedom}, we compare the function freedoms between Taub-NUT and Kerr black holes in the framework of the NJA.

-In Table \ref{tab:freedom}, the ``giv" denotes ``given", meaning the function is initially provided as a condition.
-The ``det" refers to ``determined", indicating that the function can be formally calculated if other functions are known.
-The ``semi" denotes ``semi-determined", meaning that the asymptotic behavior of the function with respect to a certain parameter is known, but its explicit form is inferred from the target metric.
-The table shows that, for the NJ class of Schwarzschild black holes, there are only two free functions that need to be fixed based on experience or unknown conditions.
-When $\chi$ is fixed to be zero, the remaining function $H$ becomes free for Taub-NUT black holes.
-On the other hand, $\chi$ becomes free for Kerr black holes when $H$ is fixed.
+In Table \ref{tab:freedom}, ``giv" denotes ``given," meaning that the function is initially provided as a condition. ``det" refers to ``determined," indicating that the function can be formally calculated if other functions are known. ``semi" denotes ``semi-determined," meaning that the asymptotic behavior of the function with respect to a certain parameter is known, but its explicit form is inferred from the target metric.
+The table shows that, for the NJ class of Schwarzschild black holes, only two free functions must be fixed based on experience or unknown conditions.
+When $\chi$ is fixed to zero, the remaining function $H$ becomes free for Taub-NUT black holes.
+In contrast, $\chi$ becomes free for Kerr black holes when $H$ is fixed.

 The presence of two semi-determined functions in the NJA suggests introducing additional conditions to fully determine them.
 The equations of motion provide a natural choice for this purpose.
-According to these conditions, the NJA can overcome the traditional challenge of being considered to be an {\em off-shell} method.
+According to it, the NJA can partially circumvent the traditional challenge of being considered to be an {\em off-shell} method.
 We begin with the metric in the Boyer–Lindquist coordinates,

 where we have used $ F = G $ and replaced $\lambda$ and $\chi$ by